Deception Pass: History

 In the waters of Deception Pass, just east of the present-day Deception Pass Bridge, is a small island known as Ben Ure Island.
 The island became infamous for its activity of human smuggling of migrant Chinese people for local labor.
 Ben Ure and his partner Lawrence "Pirate" Kelly were quite profitable at their human smuggling business and played hide-and-seek with the United States Customs Department for years.
 Ure's own operation at Deception Pass in the late 1880s consisted of Ure and his Native-American wife.
 Local tradition has it that his wife would camp on the nearby Strawberry Island (which was visible from the open sea) and signal him with a fire on the island's summit to alert him to whether or not it was safe to attempt to bring the human cargo he illegally transported ashore.
 For transport, Ure would tie the people up in burlap bags so that if customs agents approached he could toss the bagged people overboard.
 The tidal currents carried the entrapped drowned migrants' bodies to San Juan Island to the north and west of the pass; many ended up in Dead Man's Bay.

 Between 1910 and 1914, a prison rock quarry was operated on the Fidalgo Island side of the pass.
-Nearby barracks housed some 40 prisoners, members of an honors program out of Walla Walla State Penitentiary and the prison population was made up of several types of prisoners, including those convicted of murder.
+Nearby barracks housed some 40 prisoners (at least 25 in 1909, 48 in 1911, only 6 by 1913), members of an honors program out of Walla Walla State Penitentiary and the prison population was made up of several types of prisoners, including those convicted of murder.
 Guards stood watch at the quarry as prisoners cut the rock into gravel and loaded it onto barges at the base of the cliff atop the pass's waters.
 The quarried rock was then barged to the Seattle waterfront.
-The camp was dismantled in 1924 and although abandoned as a quarry, the remains of the camp can still be found.
+The camp was dismantled in 1924 and although abandoned as a quarry, the remains of the camp can still be seen.
 The location is hazardous; over the years there have been several fatal accidents when visitors have ventured onto the steep cliffs.
+In 2006, the tunnel was sealed off due to these fatalities.